Rwanda Attacked Congo Troops, Backed Rebels: Experts For UN - UrduPoint

 But according to a 131-page report by experts for the UN Security Council, Rwanda has launched military interventions inside Congolese territory since at least November 2021.

-Rwanda also "provided troop reinforcements" for specific M23 operations, the report said, "in particular when these aimed at seizing strategic towns and areas.
+Rwanda also "provided troop reinforcements" for specific M23 operations, the report said, "in particular when these aimed at seizing strategic towns and areas."
+A Rwandan government spokesperson in a statement described the allegations as "unvalidated" and stressed that Rwanda had the right to defend itself.

+"Rwanda has a legitimate and sovereign right to defend our territory and citizens, and not just wait for disaster to unfold," Yolande Makolo said.

-" The investigation also found that Congolese forces had been providing support for armed groups in the deeply troubled east.
+The investigation for the UN also found that Congolese forces had been providing support for armed groups in the deeply troubled east.

 The M23 -- for "March 23 Movement" -- is a primarily Congolese Tutsi group.